AronikTV/coin-earning-ctrlpanel/README.md

 ## Credits

-This project is developed and maintained by AronikTV, LogischJoJo, igot2phones and Lishan778
+This project is developed and maintained by AronikTV, LogischJoJo, igot2phones, Lishan778 and Ismam Ilahi

 Feel free to contribute, report issues, or suggest improvements!